Bigg Boss 11 Unseen & Uncut: Puneesh Gets B’day Bumps; Shilpa & Luv Wish Salman In A Special Way!

 Shilpa, Luv, Akash & Puneesh’s Special Birthday Wishes For Salman!

-Also, at midnight, Shilpa, Luv, Akash and Puneesh wish Salman in a special way, by singing him song, "Ek baat bata dun aapse, nahi darta kisi ke baap se... mein tho superman, Salman ka fan...." and, also sing "Happy birthday" song.
+Also, at midnight, Shilpa, Luv, Akash and Puneesh wish Salman in a special way by singing him a song, "Ek baat bata dun aapse, nahi darta kisi ke baap se... mein tho superman, Salman ka fan...."
+They also sing the "Happy Birthday" song.

 Bandgi, Rocky & Shilpa’s Brother Wish Salman